A1steaksa/CurveLib/README.md

     **Note:** This will **not** be present on the last Curve Point in a Curve, as there is no Curve Segment after it.

-The Main Point controls the position of the Curve's end or start, while the Handles control the angle of the Curve as it approaches and leaves that position.
+The Main Handle controls the position of the Curve's end or start, while the Handles control the angle of the Curve as it approaches and leaves that position.

 #### Bounds and Limits